-Come From Away, written by Canadians Irene Sankoff and David Hein, opens on 9/11 when Middle Eastern terrorists made a number of bombing missions to destroy American targets, including the World Trade Center and the Pentagon, forcing the closing of American airspace.
+Come From Away, written by Canadians Irene Sankoff and David Hein, opens on 9/11 when Middle Eastern terrorists made a number of deadly attacks to destroy American targets, including the World Trade Center and the Pentagon, forcing the closing of American airspace.
 Thus, all flights from the East had to be forced down in Gander, a large airport facility, largely unused since modern jet aircraft did not have to stop there for refueling.

 This led to some seven thousand passengers inadvertently stranded in Gander, straining the local towns’ resources to their utmost.
 The locals, long preoccupied with their schools, politics and culture, are puzzled by the odd sophisticated views of the visitors.
 Ultimately the kindness and generosity of the locals towards the often confused and confrontational aliens melt the hearts of the strangers—and the audience.